jp-999/Resume-Generator/README.md

   - TailwindCSS for styling
   - JavaScript for interactivity
   - Font Awesome Icons
-  - Google Fonts (Poppins, Inter, Roboto)
+  - Google Fonts

 - **Backend**:
   - Python 3.8+
   - Flask Web Framework
+  - wkhtmltopdf for PDF generation
-  - ReportLab PDF Library
+  - PyPDF2 for PDF parsing
-  - Jinja2 Templates
+  - python-docx for DOCX parsing
+  - Flask-CORS for cross-origin support

 ## 📖 Usage

-1. Choose your preferred template
+1. Visit the homepage and choose from available templates
+2. Click on "Create Resume" to start building
-2. Fill in your personal details
+3. Fill in your personal and professional details
-3. Add your professional summary
-4. List your skills (with proficiency levels)
-5. Input work experience
-6. Add education details
-7. Include certifications (optional)
-8. Add social links (optional)
-9. Preview your resume in real-time
+4. Preview your resume in real-time
-10. Generate and download your PDF resume
+5. Use the ATS checker to ensure compatibility
+6. Download your resume as a PDF
+7. Optionally, upload an existing resume to auto-fill the form

 ## 🎨 Template Features